gbtami/pychess-variants/static/docs/terminology.md

 **Notation** - System used in each game to refer to the positions on the board, abbreviations for pieces, as well as movements for each turn.

-**Semialgebraic Notation (SAN)** - The notation used in chess.
+**Standard Algebraic Notation (SAN)** - The notation used in chess.
 Each move is described by using the piece name (except for the pawn), followed by its destination.
 Additional letters are used for disambiguation.

 **Move** - A move in chess is a piece movement by both players.
 However, in shogi, a move is described as a single movement by each player.
 In chess, you can have "checkmate in 1," 2, 3, etc. But in shogi, you can only have checkmate in 1, 3, 5, 7, etc.